 (3) If you are going to be in the backcountry, we also strongly recommend a model with vestibules — the portion of the rain fly over each door that extends to the ground, creating a little entryway to store gear (like your boots) that you don't want in the tent with you, but you don't want to leave out in the open either.
 This feature is less important if you are primarily car camping and can store gear elsewhere, but it can still be a nice plus.

 (4) The right gear storage pockets are an important feature, as well.
-We like tents that have easy-access pockets for a headlamp, gloves, glasses case, or anything else we might need to reach for in the middle of a dark night.
+We look for tents that have easy-access pockets for small items like a headlamp, gloves, glasses case, or anything else we want to keep at hand.